weathertrader/pgrad/README.md

 Project currently runs on a t1 instance on AWS with no additional hard disk.
 ETLs are written in bash and python and scheduled using Airflow or cron jobs, and the website is served with Apache.
 Details of jobs that are run can be found in the `src/crontab.txt` or `airflow/dags/pgrad_dag.py`.
-Further details on the setup can be found in the `setup/README.md` [Link](https://github.com/weathertrader/pgrad/blob/master/setup/README.md).

 Further details on the setup can be found in the [`setup/README.md`](https://github.com/weathertrader/pgrad/blob/master/setup/README.md).

 ## Stations